 Dutch is spoken in the Flanders region to the north by the Flemish Community, but French is the first language for most citizens in Wallonia, which covers most of Belgium south of Brussels.
 French-speaking citizens are known as the French Community.
 German is also spoken in the southeast, where the German-speaking community of Belgium resides.

 Although English is spoken widely in Belgium, many Belgians are bi or multilingual.
-Therefore, having a basic understanding of either Dutch or French before you arrive can greatly enhance your experience and make it easier for you to settle in.
+Therefore, having a basic understanding of Dutch or French before you arrive can greatly enhance your experience and make it easier to settle in.
 Once you're in Belgium, you'll find opportunities to take language lessons and immerse yourself in the local culture.

 How to explain your qualifications to employers